 University of Pennsylvania, 1993, B.A., Cum Laude

-U.S. District Courts for the Eastern, Middle, and Western Districts of Pennsylvania
+US District Court for the Western District of Pennsylvania

 Awards and Affiliations